Russell Kirk: Libertarianism

-However, Kirk's view of classical liberals is positive.
-He agrees with them on "ordered liberty" as they make "common cause with regular conservatives against the menace of democratic despotism and economic collectivism."
+In an April 1988 lecture at the Heritage Foundation, Kirk's praised classical liberals, saying that he agreed with them on "ordered liberty" and shared "common cause with regular conservatives against the menace of democratic despotism and economic collectivism."

-Tibor R. Machan defended libertarianism in response to Kirk's original Heritage Lecture.
+Tibor Machan, an Auburn University philosophy professor, responded, defending libertarianism in response to Kirk's original Heritage Lecture.
 Machan argued that the right of individual sovereignty is perhaps most worthy of conserving from the American political heritage, and that when conservatives themselves talk about preserving some tradition, they cannot at the same time claim a disrespectful distrust of the individual human mind, of rationalism itself.

-Jacob G. Hornberger of the Future of Freedom Foundation also responded to Kirk.